jakallergis/react-native-boilerplate/README.md

 - `AppNavigator` is a `SwitchNavigator` that will show our `LaunchScreen` when the app starts, then depending on the session status will either show our `AuthNavigator` or the actual app content.
   It is fully integrated with Redux, so we manage its state manually through a reducer.
 - `AuthNavigator` is a `StackNavigator` that will handle all the Authentication screens.
+It is not ingetrated with Redux as its only job is to only show one screen.
+By having only one auth screen ( `common/Login.js` ) we could omit the navigator completely and just put the Login Screen as a route inside the `AppNavigator`, but for demonstration purposes Im using a navigator, which you can extend as you'd like.
 - `MobileNavigator` is a `StackNavigator` that will handle all the application content through screens that are created either specifically for mobile devices like `mobile/EditTodo.js`, or to be common screens like `Home` which will determine their device-type-based logic through props like `isTablet`.
   It is fully integrated with Redux, so we manage its state manually through a reducer.